 A bit more digging and I see there’s another film called Shuttlecock on the IMDB, from 1991, also directed by Andrew Piddington and starring… Alan Bates.
-A bit more digging still and (thank you Wikipedia, and, yes, I have sent some money) a picture starts to emerge, of a thriller directed in 1991 and beset by financial and other problems.
-“The original film was never finished, really,” Piddington told the New York Times in 2014.
-It wasn’t very well received.
+A bit more digging still and (thank you Wikipedia, and, yes, I have sent some money) a picture starts to emerge, of a thriller directed in 1991 which was beset by financial and other problems.
+“The original film was never finished, really,” Piddington told the New York Times in a 2014 interview.
+Shuttlecock wasn’t very well received.

-One final mystery I have only just solved by reading the New York Times piece that the quote came from is precisely when Piddington went back to the film and had another go at it.
-End credits suggest 2014 (they also suggest another title for the film, Sins of a Father), and that agrees with the NYT date, even though the IMDB is saying 2020.
-At the best of times films and dates are a foggy area.
+One final mystery I have only just solved by reading the New York Times piece the quote came from is precisely when Piddington went back to the film and had another go at it.
+End credits suggest 2014 (they also suggest another title for the film, Sins of a Father), which agrees with the NYT date, even though the IMDB is saying 2020.
+At the best of times films and the date of their release is a foggy area.

 Anyhow, here we are in 2020 with what the IMDB are now calling the “director’s cut”, though actually this Shuttlecock is more than that.
 Piddington has re-assembled some of his cast, decades on, and has constructed a framing device bookending the film – at the funeral of the Second World War hero Major James Prentis (Bates), John (Lambert Wilson), the plodding son he never quite rated, and doted-on grandson Martin (David Oakes) confront the rift in their relationship and the truth about the man they’ve come to bury.

 Back we go in time – to original material shot in the 1990s – and in roughly 1970 Major Prentis has decided to up sticks and move to Portugal under the one-party rule of dictator Salazar, last of the 1930s gang of fascists which included Hitler, Mussolini and Franco.
 This is an odd decision for a man who’d proved his mettle behind enemy lines in Nazi Germany.
 Doubly so, since Major Prentis has just published an acclaimed memoir about his war exploits, after much prompting, and is the toast of London.